 What We Do

-We provide Seattle teenagers with a safe space where their voices are heard, where they are valued, where they find a supportive community and where they are encouraged to thrive.
-Our goal is to build community around strengthening youth capacity, amplifying youth voice and increasing access to opportunities for leadership and development.
+We create a community for teens from around King County where their voices are heard, where they are valued, where they find a supportive community and where they are encouraged to thrive.

-Our three-tiered programming approach combines social justice curriculum, service projects and confidence-building outdoor adventure activities that would otherwise be inaccessible to youth.
-Our focus on snowboarding teaches tenacity and determination in the face of challenge, and is a healthy way for youth to push the horizons of their own abilities and boundaries.
+Our three-tiered programming approach combines social justice curriculum, community service projects, and confidence-building outdoor adventure activities that would otherwise be inaccessible to youth.
+Our focus on snowboarding teaches tenacity and determination in the face of challenges and is a healthy way for youth to push the horizons of their own abilities and boundaries.

-Each year our Core Program (CP) occurs from January-June and our Summer Leadership Impact Program (SLIP) occurs July and August for four weeks.
+Each year, our Core Program (CP) occurs from January through June and our Summer Leadership Impact Program (SLIP) occurs from July through August for four weeks.
 Our programs focus on engaging high school youth from marginalized communities.
 In 2019, we will support 45 high school youth, 14 adult mentors and 19 snowboard instructors.

 LEARN MORE ABOUT OUR PROGRAMS HERE.